-Emma Ferrer is a classically trained painter, and in 2016 Emma graduated from the Florence Academy of Art, specializing in classical figurative painting.
-There her subject matter focused on the human figure and form in the second and third dimension, portraits, and ‘natura morta’.
-She continues pursuit in a career as a professional artist and, deeply moved by the issues that delineate our society today, is discovering her own ‘voice’ in the visual arts and written word.
+Emma is also a classically trained painter, having graduated from the Florence Academy of Art in 2016.
+There her subject matter focused on the human figure and form in painting and sculpture, portraits, and ‘natura morta’.
+She continues to develop her own artistic practice and pursuit in a career as a professional artist, while discovers her own ‘voice’ both in the visual arts and written word.

-Emma Ferrer has a strong philanthropic nature that has lead her to volunteer with important organizations such as UNICEF, Hollygrove Foundation for Children, the Audrey Hepburn Children’s Fund, and other small Italian non-for-profits.
-Some of the work she has delved into includes one-on-one artistic therapy and guidance for under-privileged children, thus combining her love and appreciation for the arts and education.
-Art therapy continues to be an area of extreme interest for Emma.
+Emma has a strong philanthropic nature that has led her to volunteer with important organizations such as UNICEF, Hollygrove Foundation for Children, the Audrey Hepburn Children’s Fund, and other small Italian non-for-profits.
+Some of the work she has delved into includes one-on-one artistic therapy and guidance for underprivileged children, thus combining her love and appreciation for the arts and education.

-More recently, she has had the honour of becoming an international spokesperson for the United Nations High Commissioner for Refugees, UNHCR.
+In 2016 Emma had the honor of becoming an international spokesperson for USA for UNHCR, the United Nations High Commissioner for Refugees.
 The humanitarian refugee crisis of today is an issue that Emma is deeply moved and motivated by.
-During the summer of 2016 she embarked on her first field visit with the organisation, working one-on-one in refugee camps in Greece.
-She continues to spread awareness of this issue whenever possible and, in hopes of redefining her generation today, encourages others to explore and become active in the range of issues that determine our world.
+During the summer of 2016, she embarked on her first field visit with the organization, working with refugees one-on-one in both refugee camps and ‘real-home’ situations.
+Accompanied by UNHCR officials in Greece, she gathered research and conducted personal interviews with refugees, leading her to write a series of articles that were published both on UNHCR’s personal platforms, as well as on platforms such as VICE.
+She continues to spread awareness of this issue whenever possible and, in hopes of redefining her generation today, encourages others to explore and become active in the range of issues that they feel moved by.